Hugo's Invitados

 Planning Your Visit

 Hugo's Invitados is at 5240 N O'Connor Blvd #160 in Irving, Texas 75039, in the Las Colinas commercial district that is accessible from the Dallas North Tollway and well-served by the area's corporate hotel infrastructure.
-Because verified hours, booking methods, and current pricing are not confirmed in our database at the time of publication, contacting the restaurant directly before your visit is the practical step for confirming availability and any reservation requirements.
+Reservations are recommended.
 Las Colinas rewards a dinner-and-explore approach: the corridor's density means you can benchmark Hugo's Invitados against Edoko Omakase or Bruno's Ristorante on adjacent visits, which gives you a more complete picture of what the area offers across format types.
-See our full Irving restaurants guide for the complete picture of what this corridor has assembled.

 Side-by-Side Snapshot